AssetRipper/ContributorLicenseAgreement/README.md

-# ContributorLicenseAgreement
+# Contributor License Agreement

-The CLA for all AssetRipper repositories
+The CLA for the [main AssetRipper repository](https://github.com/AssetRipper/AssetRipper).
+A [github action](https://github.com/contributor-assistant/github-action) is used to obtain the [signatures](https://github.com/AssetRipper/AgreementSignatures).